Skip to content

 Syntax:

-• scramble: whether to use Owen scrambling (default: False).
+• scramble: whether to apply Owen scrambling (default: False).

 Example: